What Is Dial-Up?

 Learn more about what dial-up is in this article.

-An internet connection that is established through the use of a modem is known as a dial-up.
-The computer is connected to standard phone lines and when a dial-up connection is made, the modem dials a phone number of another computer that is designed to receive dial-up calls.
+After a dial-up connection is made, the modem dials a phone number of another computer that is designed to receive dial-up calls.
 Several beeping and buzzing sounds occur when the connection is made.

-Once the connection is made, the computer has internet access, which is active until the user disconnects from the ISP and is usually performed by the user selecting an option to disconnect in the software of the ISP or a modem utility program.
-The connection may also be disconnected by someone picking up the phone.
-Every time someone answers the phone using a dial-up connection, the internet connection will get disconnected, making it impossible for someone to browse the internet and for someone else to answer the phone at the same time.
-This is because dial-up connects to phone lines and it is not possible to use both services at the same time due to no microfilter.
+Every time someone answers the phone using a dial-up connection, the internet connection will get disconnected.
+This means that it is not possible for someone to browse the internet and for someone else to answer the phone at the same time.
+This is because dial-up connects to phone lines and both services cannot be used at the same time due to no microfilter.
 The caller may also get a busy signal if they try to call whilst someone is connected to the internet with a dial-up connection.

 Note: Info Icon